ArlletteFonseca/ArlletteFonseca/README.md

 ![Banner](./banner.jpg)
 ### Hi there 👋, my name is Arllette Fonseca
- I am a person who loves technology, so I  began  playing around with
-              websites as a hobby.
-I began by creating WordPress websites for family and friends.
-Through this hobby, I found happiness and a sense of belonging.
-I then decided I wanted to make a career out of this, so I began to further my studies in software development.
-Today, I enjoy working on meaningful projects on a daily basis.
+I am a technology lover who started working on websites as a hobby.
+I have a background in engineering and customer facing experience.
+I am a problem solver and a challenge seeker.
+Today, my web development hobby has become my life and I enjoy working on meaningful projects on a daily basis.
 ### Applications Developed

 <img src="./chatboxTransparent.png" width="400">